typomedia/gitcli/README.md

 This is a simple command line interface for git.
 It is written in Go and uses the native [go-git](https://github.com/go-git/go-git) library.
 So there is no dependency on the `git` binary.
 The CLI is built with [Cobra](https://github.com/spf13/cobra-cli).

-`gitcli` is fully compatible with git hooks and abke to run them.
-Like it is also able to run git commands in a specific directory `-C`.
+`gitcli` is fully compatible with git hooks and able to run them.
+Like `git` is also able to run git commands in a specific directory `-C`.

 ## Intention